Marcey1611/HTTP-Server/README.md

 ## Gneral Information
 - The server runs on port 8080.
 It supports various status codes, methods and headers as described in this Readme.
-- We used chatGPT and Tabnine partly as support, for example to comment the code in detail.
+- We used chatGPT, Tabnine and also StackOverflow partly as support, for example to comment the code in detail or for problems like the nonblocking input at the client.

 ## Supported Request Headers
 - Connection: <code>keep-alive | close</code>